janbodnar/Java-Advanced/web/httpclient/README.md

 *Java HTTP Client* is used to send request HTTP resources over the network.
 It supports HTTP/1.1 and HTTP/2, both synchronous and asynchronous programming models, handles request and response bodies as reactive-streams, and follows the familiar builder pattern.
+An HttpClient provides configuration information, and resource sharing, for all requests sent through it.
 It was added in Java 11.

+Requests can be sent either synchronously or asynchronously:

+* send(HttpRequest, BodyHandler) blocks until the request has been sent and the response has been received.
+* sendAsync(HttpRequest, BodyHandler) sends the request and receives the response asynchronously.

+The *sendAsync()* method returns immediately with a *CompletableFuture<HttpResponse>*.
+The *CompletableFuture* completes when the response becomes available.
+The returned CompletableFuture can be combined in different ways to declare dependencies among several asynchronous tasks.

 * **HttpClient**: It is the main entry point of the API.
 The client is used to send requests and receive responses.
 It supports sending requests both synchronously and asynchronously by calling its methods *send()* and *sendAsync()*,